-There is a proposal form and a checklist of requirements to complete.
-The proposal form has boxes for the claimant group to complete and boxes that Te Arawhiti must complete.
+There is a proposal form to complete.
+The proposal form has sections for the claimant group to complete and sections that Te Arawhiti must complete.

 Restoring or changing place names through a Treaty settlement

-- Place name restoration and/or changes are proposed during Treaty settlement negotiations, prior to a Deed of Settlement being initialed.
+- Place name restoration and/or changes are proposed during Treaty settlement negotiations, prior to a Deed of Settlement being initialled.

-- Te Arawhiti must provide a completed proposal form and all of the information in the checklist of requirements to us before we can begin processing a proposal.
+- Te Arawhiti must provide us with a completed proposal form before we can begin processing a proposal.

 - We discuss the proposals and make recommendations to Te Arawhiti on place names to be included in a Treaty settlement.